-In 1998, Andrew founded the Legacy Project, an all-volunteer initiative that honors veterans and active-duty troops by preserving their wartime correspondence.
-Andrew has traveled to all 50 states and more than 40 countries, including Iraq and Afghanistan, and he has collected, to date, an estimated 100,000 previously unpublished letters (and emails) from every war in U.S. history.
+Andrew’s first New York Times bestseller, LETTERS OF A NATION: A Collection of Extraordinary American Letters, was published in 1997.
+A year later, and inspired particularly by the war letters he found while researching the book, Andrew created the Legacy Project, an all-volunteer initiative to honor veterans, active-duty troops, and their family members by preserving their wartime correspondences.
+Andrew has traveled to all 50 states and to more than 40 countries, including Iraq and Afghanistan, and he has collected an estimated 100,000 letters (and emails) from every war in U.S. history.
 Andrew donated this massive collection, free of charge, to Chapman University.
-The Legacy Project has been re-named “The Center for American War Letters,” and is now part of Chapman University.
-The Center’s mission is to continue to collect, preserve, and promote extraordinary war-related correspondences so that this generation and those to come will better understand the sacrifices and experiences of U.S. troops, veterans, and their loved ones.
+The Legacy Project has been re-named “The Center for American War Letters,” and the collection is now archived in Leatherby Libraries at Chapman.
+Through his work with the Center, Andrew continues to seek out, preserve, and bring attention to the importance of saving war-related letters and emails.

-Andrew has been a contributing editor to numerous publications, including the New Yorker and Time, and his op-eds and articles have appeared in the Wall Street Journal, the New York Times, the Washington Post, Details, USA Today, AARP Bulletin, and National Geographic.
+Andrew has also been a contributing editor to the New Yorker and TIME, and his op-eds and articles have appeared in the Wall Street Journal, the Chronicle of Philanthropy, the New York Times, the Washington Post, the Los Angeles Review of Books, USA Today, AARP Bulletin, and National Geographic.